Entrepreneur’s Guide to Virtual Phone Numbers

 What Area Codes Can I Have a Virtual Phone Number?

-Virtual phone numbers are available in every area code in the U.S. From time to time, in specific area codes, the supply of numbers can be restricted or unavailable.
+Virtual phone numbers are available in every state and in many area codes in the U.S. From time to time, in specific area codes, the supply of numbers can be restricted or unavailable.
 If you need a number in an area code that doesn't have any phone numbers available, your best course of action will be to contact the company directly.
 They may be able to acquire one for you.

 What Kind of Installation Do I Need?